tc39/notes/es7/2015-09/sept-22.md

 BT: But you can still do that from wasm, right?

-LH: we need to make sure we support both use cases, compile to asm.js and data parallel in JS.
+LHN: we need to make sure we support both use cases, compile to asm.js and data parallel in JS.
 Much more useful to have both than not

 BT: I agree we shouldn't be telling JavaScript devs that they can't use these features, but do we save anything but focusing only on asm.js?
 It sounds like no

-LH: I don't think the extra burden to the JS dev is very big
+LHN: I don't think the extra burden to the JS dev is very big

 AWB: It doesn't seem like it would be optimized very well if we force JS devs to communicate through asm.js for this feature